Lumbee: Ku Klux Klan conflict

-Petitioning for full federal recognition
+Petitioning for federal recognition

 In 1987, the Lumbee petitioned the United States Department of the Interior for full federal recognition.
 This is a prerequisite to receive the financial benefits accorded federally recognized Native American tribes.
 The latter have generally been those tribes who had signed treaties with the federal government and had reservations established, and a history of a tribal relationship with the federal government.
 (Note: The petition's authors were Julian Pierce, Cynthia Hunt-Locklear, Wes White, Jack Campisi and Arlinda Locklear.)
 The petition was denied in 1989 because of the Lumbee Act.